ymusell/Plymouth2020/src/simulation/README.md

 This code will be used to test the controllers with a simulator, and to be able to see the boat with Rviz.

 Warning: The initial position of the boat has to be defined before launching this program.

+## `station_keeping_infinite.py` :

+With this program, we can test the station keeping algorithm with the infinite strategy.